npapnet/np-vmd/docs/source/installation.rst

 - SciPy
 - Matplotlib

-These dependencies will be automatically installed when you install [Your Package Name] via pip.
+These dependencies will be automatically installed when you install |project| via pip.

 Verify Installation
 -------------------

-To verify that [Your Package Name] has been installed correctly, run the following commands in your Python interpreter:
+To verify that |project| has been installed correctly, run the following commands in your Python interpreter:

 .. code-block:: python